llvm/llvm-project/llvm/docs/AMDGPULLVMExtensionsForHeterogeneousDebugging.md

   support in LLVM IR][03] (continued at [[llvm-dev] Proposal for multi location debug info support in LLVM IR][04]) and [Multi Location Debug Info support for LLVM][05].
 Support for overlapping location list entries was added in DWARF 5.
-- Bugs, like those partially worked around in [D57962 [DebugInfo] PR40628:
+- Bugs, like [Bug 40628 - [DebugInfo@O2] Salvaged memory loads can observe
-  Don't salvage load operations][08], often result from passes being unable to accurately represent the relationship between source variables.
+  subsequent memory writes][09] which was partially worked around in [D57962 [DebugInfo] PR40628: Don't salvage load operations][08], often result from passes being unable to accurately represent the relationship between source variables.
 Our approach supports encoding that information in debug information in a mechanical way, with straightforward semantics.
 - Use of `distinct` for our new metadata nodes is motivated by use cases similar to those in [[LLVMdev] [RFC] Separating Metadata from the Value hierarchy (David Blaikie)][01] where the content of a node is not sufficient